Mortgage and Home Equity Glossary

 Submit a Mortgage Inquiry

-State Farm Bank, F.S.B., Bloomington, Illinois (Bank), is a Member FDIC and Equal Housing Lender.
+State Farm Bank, F.S.B., Bloomington, Illinois ("Bank"), is a Member FDIC and Equal Housing Lender.
 NMLS ID 139716.
 The other products offered by affiliate companies of State Farm Bank are not FDIC insured, not a State Farm Bank obligation or guaranteed by State Farm Bank, and may be subject to investment risk, including possible loss of principal invested.
 The Bank encourages any interested individual(s) to submit an application for any product(s) offered by the Bank.
 We also encourage you to obtain information regarding the Bank's underwriting standards for each type of credit or service offered by visiting statefarm.com or by contacting the Bank at 877-SF4-BANK (877-734-2265).
-Callers who are hearing or speech impaired should dial 711 or use a preferred Telecommunications Relay Service.
-To apply for a Bank product, you may also see your participating State Farm agent.
+If you are deaf, hard of hearing, or do not use your voice to communicate, you may contact us via 711 or other relay services.
+To apply for a Bank product, you may also see your participating State Farm Agent.